masc-it/3d-vis/README.md

 ## Data setup

+The *configs* folder contains all your data configuration files (JSON).

+Each of them will be associated to a different plot in the 3D world.

-Your *conf.json* will contain information about your data:
+A data config file contains information about your data:

 - dataset_path
     - points to your images folder
+- type
+    - plot type (scatter, bar, ..)
 - data_json
     - points to your json file containing 3-dimensional features

-*data_json* has the following schema:
+    - different schema for each plot type

+*data_json* for a *scatter plot*:

 - labels: list[any]
     - list of unique labels